 Our stance is a simple one: Toxic chemicals have no place in our everyday products or our natural environment.
 Retailers and manufactures have a role to play in driving the market toward safer alternatives.

 The Healthy Stuff team works with impacted communities, community-based organizations, researchers and advocacy groups to design studies that drive change in the market and public policy.
 Our team works directly with community-driven campaigns to provide science and research capacity for communities burdened by toxic exposure.
-We have decades of experience testing and researching toxins in household products, and coordinate with national market-based campaigns to advocate for safer chemical policies in a variety of sectors and industries.
+We have decades of experience testing and researching hazardous chemicals in consumer products, and coordinate with national market-based campaigns to advocate for safer chemical policies in a variety of sectors and industries.

 “We organize for change by doing our own science”